How to choose the best boiler cover

 You can cut costs by choosing carefully the best policy for you.
 The average cost of boiler cover varies widely depending on the type of policy you get – so think about what would most suit you and your household.

-Choosing the right policy for you depends on your circumstances.
-If your boiler heats both your water and your house, you may want to include central heating with your cover - this will include protection for your radiators.
+If your boiler heats both your water and your home, you may want to include central heating with your cover - this will include protection for your radiators.

 2. Pay for your boiler annually

-If you can afford to, paying upfront for a year’s boiler servicing contract will save you money compared with spreading the cost in monthly payments across the year.
+If you can afford to, paying upfront for a year’s boiler cover will save you money compared with spreading the cost in monthly payments across the year.

 3. Switch boiler provider

-We asked more than 2,000 boiler cover owners about their experiences with their boiler cover contract provider.
+We asked 1,694 boiler cover customers about their experiences with their boiler cover contract provider.
 It’s clear from our survey that customers’ opinions of their boiler cover provider varies widely.

-While the top scorer received the maximum five stars out of five across all measures, including customer service, value for money and how easy they are to contact for a repair, it was the only one to do so.
+While the top scorer received the maximum five stars out of five across key measures, including customer service and ease of arranging a service, it was the only one to do so.

-See our boiler cover reviews to see how these three companies perform.
+See our boiler cover reviews to find out how these three companies perform.

 Yes.
 An annual service is essential for keeping your boiler running efficiently and safely.
-We recommend you get one whether you take boiler breakdown cover or not.
+We recommend you get one whether or not you take boiler breakdown cover.
 At Which?, we only review and publish information about contracts that offer an annual service.